PostHog/posthog-rrweb/README.md

 # PostHog's copy of RRWeb

-this is open because we believe in open source and we want to be able to contribute back to upstream rrweb and refer back to this when we do
+this is open because we believe in open source, and we want to be able to contribute back to upstream rrweb and refer back to this when we do

 # but please don't use it yourself